Introduction to Docker in Linux

-Docker has several components in its architecture like Software, Objects, and Registries.
-The process and container objects in the Docker are maintained by Software component.
+It has several components in its architecture like Software, Objects, and Registries.
+The process and container objects in the Docker are maintained by the Software component.
 Objects are the group of several entities that will form together as a Docker application.
 It simply integrates the complete application as a one.

 Working with Docker in Linux